Scooter1337/Rust-LC/README.md

 - `make build` \
   (is equal to cargo build --release) \
   (the release flag is important for performance, but not for correctness, removing the flag unleashes some debug macros.)
-- Running the program is findable in the assignment folder.
+- Running the program is explained in the assignment folder README.

 ## Cleaning

 Just like most Makefiles implement, cargo has a clean command you might want to use: `cargo clean` \
 Target folders can get really large, my highest recorded size is 12GB.
-For simplicity, I added it to the Makefile, so you can use `make clean` too.
+For simplicity, I added it to the Makefiles, so you can use `make clean` too.

 ## Some more interesting tools I used